jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 > Routing a capsule to the capsule in the layer above based on relevancy is called **Routing-by-agreement**.

+The dynamic routing is not a complete replacement of the backpropagation.
+The transformation matrix $$W$$ is still trained with the backpropagation using a cost function.
+We use dynamic routing to compute the output of a capsule.
 We compute $$c_{ij}$$ to quantify the connection between a capsule and its parent capsules.
 This value is important but short lived.
 We re-initialize it to 0 for every datapoint before the dynamic routing calculation.
-To calculate a capsule output, training or testing, we use the dynamic routing.
+To calculate a capsule output, training or testing, we always redo the dynamic routing calculation.

 ### Max pooling shortcoming